tallguyjenks/RWorkflow/README.md

 License: MIT file LICENSE # The license can be written out in the 'LICENSE' File
 Encoding: UTF-8
 LazyData: true
+# Roxygen: list(markdown = TRUE) if you want markdown support for the documentation use this option
 ```

 ## use the package loading script